 - 1. Official transcript verifying Bachelor's degree. - 2.
-Passed PACT (TEXES) content exam in an area pre-approved by the Director of Graduate Studies and the Certification Coordinator. - 3.
+Passed PACT (TEXES) content exam in an area consented to by the Director of Graduate Studies and the Certification Coordinator. - 3.
 Signed DOE FERPA form. - 4.
-Signed Educator Code of Ethics form.
+Signed Educator Code of Ethics form. - 5.
+Permission for criminal background check.
+Note: The Texas Education Agency provides an opportunity for students to do a pre-check of criminal history to ensure they will not be blocked from teaching or field experiences.

-- Permission for criminal background check.
-Note: The Texas Education Agency provides an opportunity for students to do a pre-check of criminal history to ensure they will not be blocked from teaching or field experiences. - Interview and transcript review with the Director of Graduate Programs in Education. - Documentation of GPA of 2.75 or higher for previous degree conferred or on on last 60 hours of coursework. - Demonstrated competence in educational technology and in public speaking, through coursework or through prior experiences verified - Application for admission via Gateway #1 on the student's MyCampus account page.
+- 6. Interview, transcript review, and acceptable writing sample with the Director of Master's Programs in Education. - 7.
+Documentation of GPA of 2.75 or higher for previous degree conferred or on on last 60 hours of coursework. - 8.
+Demonstrated competence in educational technology and in public speaking, through coursework or through prior experiences verified by the program director. - 9.
+Application for admission via Gateway #1 on the student's MyCampus account page.
 If the student has met all program requirements at this point, an invitation to join the Educator Preparation Program will be extended. - 10.
 Acceptance of invitation, as per state law.

-Student Teaching or Internship - Gateway #2
+B. Student Teaching or Internship - Gateway #2

-- Completion of all state compliance standards (as per the Texas Education Agency, the Texas Education Code, and the Texas Administrative Code.
+- 1. Completion of all state compliance standards (as per the Texas Education Agency, the Texas Education Code, and the Texas Administrative Code.
 This includes field experiences.
 Many of the teacher preparation courses offered at UMHB are "field-based," meaning that they are taught on public school campuses so that teacher candidates receive hands-on experience.
-Post-bac students should contact the Director of Field Experiences early to set up field hours during the semester prior to the internship or student teaching. - Competence in public speaking, demonstrated through coursework or through prior experience as verified by the Director of Graduate Programs. - Competence in educational technology, demonstrated through coursework or through prior experience as verified by the Director of Graduate Pro- - Cumulative GPA of 2.75 or higher and GPA of 3.0 in pedagogy courses. - A completed application submitted to the Educator Preparation Program.
+Post-bac students should contact the Director of Field Experiences early to set up field hours during the semester prior to the internship or student teaching. - 2.
+Cumulative GPA of 2.75 or higher and GPA of 3.0 in pedagogy courses. - 3.
+A completed application submitted to the Educator Preparation Program.
 (This is not the same as application to the graduate program at UMHB).
 Applications are submitted via Gateway #2 on the student's MyCampus account page.
-Applications must be in the Education Office by March 1 for individuals planning to student teach the following fall semester or October 1 for individuals planning to student teach the following spring semester.
+Applications must be in the Education Office by April 1 for individuals planning to student teach the following fall semester or October 1 for individuals planning to student teach the following spring semester.
 Internships begin in the fall of each school year ONLY.
-Applications for a fall internship must be submitted by March 1.
+Applications for a fall internship must be submitted by April 1.